-1.1 INTRODUCTION AND OBJECTIVE
+1.2 INTRODUCTION AND PURPOSE AND OBJECTIVE OF THE POLICY

 The Council sets itself the objective of becoming a financially sustainable municipality with basic levels of service delivery to the entire community.

-This policy aims to set standards and guidelines towards ensuring financial viability over both the short- and long term and includes funding as well as reserves requirements.
+This policy aims to:

+- ensure that the Municipality has sufficient and cost-effective funding sources in order to achieve its objectives through the implementation of its operating and capital budget. - set standards and guidelines towards ensuring financial viability over both the short- and long term and includes funding as well as reserves requirements.